Review was updated 25th September 2019

 Awards and recognition

 Now a quarter of a century on from their founding in a suburban garage, iiNet has established themselves as a major player on the Aussie telco landscape.
 Their acquisition by TPG is only going to further entrench them as one of the best known and most innovative players on the national stage.
+They get a rating of 76 per cent from us, reflecting their importance and capacity.
 For what they offer they aren’t the cheapest provider out there, but for a few bucks more you’ll get flexibility and a load of potential bundles which will make it all the while.